KajizukaTaichi/KajizukaTaichi/README.md

 Hello everyone, I'm Kajizuka Taichi.<br>
 It called me genius programmer.

-My most confidence project is "Stack" that my own stack-oriented script language.<br>
+My most confidence project is "Pravda" that my own functional programming language.<br>
-That advantage is powerful meta-programming features.<br>
+That feature is best of both worlds between Haskell and Lisp.<br>
 Please use it if you have interest!

 Generally, I love low layer technology such as developing own programming language.<br>